Jatin-Mehra119/Churn_modeling/README.md

 -   **EstimatedSalary**: Estimated salary of the customer.
 -   **Exited**: Whether the customer has churned (target variable).

-## Notebook Overview
+## Script Overview

-The notebook consists of the following sections:
+The project consists of the following scripts:

-1.  **Data Loading and Preprocessing**:
-    -   Import necessary libraries.
+1.  **LoadData.py**:
-    -   Load the dataset.
+    -   Script for loading and preparing the dataset.
-    -   Handle missing values and perform data cleaning.
-2.  **Exploratory Data Analysis (EDA)**:
-    -   Visualize the distribution of various features.
+2.  **Preprocessor.py**:
-    -   Analyze the correlation between features.
+    -   Script for preprocessing the data.
-    -   Explore the relationship between features and the target variable (churn).
-3.  **Feature Engineering**:
+3.  **Trainer.py**:
-    -   Encode categorical variables.
-    -   Scale numerical features.
+    -   Script for training various machine learning models.
-4.  **Model Building**:
+4.  **Main.py**:
-    -   Split the data into training and testing sets.
+    -   Main script that orchestrates the workflow, including loading data, preprocessing, training models, and making predictions.
-    -   Train various machine learning models (e.g., Logistic Regression, Decision Trees, Random Forest, etc.).
-    -   Evaluate the performance of the models using appropriate metrics.
-5.  **Model Evaluation**:
-    -   Compare model performance using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
-    -   Select the best-performing model.

 ## Modeling Process